 1. Book a paragliding tour over Lake Bled.

 I stumbled upon this activity the day before I had to leave.
 The pictures looked gorgeous and it seemed like a fun, exciting, and beautiful thing to do.
 I was about to book it, but then the forecast had possible showers.
-If you want to do this, I suggest booking this right away in case there is any rain and gets cancelled or pushed off to the following day.
+If you want to do this, I suggest booking this right away in case there is any rain and gets canceled or pushed off to the following day.